Webinar Presenter Best Practices

 - Please avoid reading your presentation from a prepared document.
 Audiences can tell that the rhythm in your voice is not natural, and this can be a distraction or can alienate some audience members.

-- At times, the IHS supported platform, Adobe Connect, has technological issues that disrupt live activities.
+- At times, the IHS hosting platform has technological issues that disrupt live activities.
 Although it can be frustrating to experience disruptions when you are presenting live, please know that the Tele-Education team does everything they can to resolve the matter quickly.

 - Since all activities are recorded and archived on the website indefinitely, if you do experience technical difficulties, please do your best to resume the presentation with a brief apology (sorry for the disruption) and proceed with the presentation as planned where you left off.
 When a video is recoverable, the team edits out disruptions so that recordings are seamless.